INCY WINCY SPIDER ACTIVITIES!

 NOW THE LEGS!

 • Take the piece of black card and stick 2 strips of double-sided tape on it.
-Line up the 4 pipe cleaners evenly and center.
+Line up the 4 pipe cleaners evenly and centre.
 Press firmly.
 Cut the sharp corners off the card.

-• Now apply 2 further strips of double-sided tape on top of the pipe cleaners and then stick on the underside of the pom pom.
+• Now, apply 2 further strips of double-sided tape on top of the pipe cleaners and then stick on the underside of the pom pom.

 EYES AND TEETH!